GammaMarkets/market-spec/spec.md

    - Use geohash for distance-based sorting
    - Validate package constraints before offering options

-## 4. Order Communication Flow and Payment Processing
+## 4. Order and Payment Processing

 Order processing and status updates use [NIP-17](17.md) encrypted direct messages, with three event kinds serving different purposes:

 - Kind `14`: Regular communication between parties
   - General inquiries and responses
   - Order clarifications
-  - Subject can be order ID or empty
+  - Subject can be a human-readable descriptor, the original order ID, or empty

 - Kind `16`: Order processing and status.
 These messages include a `type` field that indicates the specific kind of message
   - Order creation and details. `type`: 1
-  - Payment requests. `type`: 2
+  - Payment receipts and requests. `type`: 2
   - Status updates. `type`: 3
   - Shipping information. `type`: 4

-- Kind `17`: Payment receipts and verification

 Message direction is determined by the author, and `p` tag:
 - Buyer → Merchant: event author is the buyer, `p` tag contains merchant's pubkey
 - Merchant → Buyer: event author is the merchant, `p` tag contains buyer's pubkey

-The payment request flow can operate in two modes:
+The payment flow can operate in three methods:
+1. Direct: Buyer immediately sends payment to merchant.
+Buyer waits for merchant's order confirmation.
-1. Direct: Merchant processes requests manually.
-Payment request is initiated by the merchant
+1. Manual: Merchant processes requests manually.
+Payment request is initiated by the merchant.
-2. Service-assisted: Merchant's payment service handles requests.
-Payment request is initiated by the buyer
+2. Service-based: Merchant's preferred application handles requests.
+Payment requests can be handled by an automated service.

 ### Message Types
 #### 1. Order Creation
 Sent by buyer to initiate order process.

-**Content:** (Optional) Human readable order notes or special requests
+**Content:** (Optional) Human-readable order notes or special requests

 **Required tags:**
 - `p`: Merchant's public key
-- `subject`: Human-friendly subject line for order information
+- `subject`: "order-info"
 - `type`: Must be "1" to indicate order creation
 - `order`: Unique identifier for the order
 - `amount`: Total order amount in satoshis